timramsier/easy-api-fixtures/README.md

     url: String,
     version: String,
     alias: String,
-    // `fixture` can be either a single Object or an Arrat of them
+    // `fixture` can be either a single Object or an Array of them
     fixture: [
       {
         endpoint: String | Array,